apollographql/apollo-kotlin/README.md

 }
 ```

-It still an experimental and not finalized yet.
+It is still an experimental and not finalized yet.
 The structure of generated models is subject to change.

 ### Download